-Parameter Description TTY and CPU U Jtilization Report: The first report generated by the iostat command is the TTY and CPU Utilization Report.
-For multiprocessor systems, the CPU values are global averages among all processors.
-Also, the I/O wait state is defined system-wide and not per processor.
-This information is updated at regular intervals by the kernel (typically sixty times per second).
-The TTY report provides a collective account of characters per second received from all terminals on the system as well as the collective count of characters output per second to all terminals on the system.
-The report gives the following information: tin Shows the total number of characters read by the system for all TTYs. tout Shows the total number of characters written by the system to all TTYs. % user Shows the percentage of CPU utilization that occurred while executing at the user level (application). % sys Shows the percentage of CPU utilization that occurred while executing at the system level (kernel).
+Parameter Description TTY and CPU l Jtilization Report: Report.
+For mul generated by the iostat command is the TTY and CPU Utilization tiprocessor systems, the CPU values are global averages among all o, the I/O wait state is defined system-wide and not per processor. per second).
+The received from a n is updated at regular intervals by the kernel (typically sixty times ne TTY report provides a collective account of characters per second all terminals on the system as well as the collective count of but per second to all terminals on the system.
+The report gives the ation: tin Shows the total number of characters read by the system for all TTYs. tout Shows the total number of characters written by the system to all TTYs. % user Shows the percentage of CPU utilization that occurred while executing at the user level (application). % sys Shows the percentage of CPU utilization that occurred while executing at the system level (kernel).

 Parameter Description % idle Shows the percentage of time that the CPU or CPUs were idle, and the system did not have an outstanding disk I/O request. % iowait Shows the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
 This value may be slightly inflated if several processors are idling at the same time.
 This is an unusual occurance.
-Disk Utilization Report: The second report generated by the iostat command is the Disk Utilization Report.
-The disk report provides statistics on a per physical disk basis.
-The report has a format similar to the following: % tm_act Indicates the percentage of time the physical disk was active (bandwidth utilization for the drive).
+Disk Utilization Report: port generated by the iostat command is the Disk Utilization Report.
+It provides statistics on a per physical disk basis.
+The report has a o the following: % tm_act Indicates the percentage of time the physical disk was active (bandwidth utilization for the drive).
 Kbps Indicates the amount of data transferred (read or written) to the drive in KB per second. tps Indicates the number of transfers per second that were issued to the physical disk.
 A transfer is an I/O request to the physical disk.
-Multipl logical requests can be combined into a single I/O request to the disk A transfer is of indeterminate size.
+Multiple logical requests can be combined into a single I/O request to the disk.
+A transfer is of indeterminate size.
 Kb_read The total number of KB read.
 Kb_wrtn The total number of KB written.